 0.5 Demon in the Wood

-Demon in the Wood is a prequel to Shadow and Bone, and will be re-released as a graphic novel on September 27, 2022.
-Along it takes place first chronologically, your reading experience will be enhanced if you read this after starting the Shadow and Bone trilogy as you will better understand the world.
+Demon in the Wood is a prequel to Shadow and Bone, which was rereleased as a graphic novel in September 2022.
+Although it takes place first chronologically, your reading experience will be enhanced if you read this after starting the Shadow and Bone trilogy as you will better understand the world.

 Eryk and his mother, Lena, have spent their lives on the run.
 But they will never find a safe haven.
 They are not only Grisha – they are the deadliest and rarest of their kind.